 The cauliflower should be broken into florets or small pieces.
 Discard the thick stem.

-Add the cauliflower and 3 cups of broth to the soup pot.
+Add the cauliflower and 3 cups of broth to a soup pot or dutch oven.
 You can use vegetable broth or chicken broth.
 I like vegetable broth, even though the bacon definitely rules out this soup from any vegetarian categorization.

 If you like a thinner soup and plan to blitz it completely smooth, then add a little extra broth.